Skip to content

 Note that this command will run in the foreground.
 If you close the terminal window, the service will stop.

-You can use the following command instead, which will start the service in the background.
-After executing this command, you can safely close the terminal.
+You can use the following command instead, which will start the service in the background, and you can safely close the terminal after execution.

 docker run -d -p 7899:7899 jianchang512/edge-tts-api:latest